Teenage Mood Disorders Demystified

 Signs of Depression in Teens

-As a parent, guardian, or teacher, keep an eye out for these warning signs to distinguish between normal teenage moodiness and symptoms of teen depression.
+As a parent, guardian, or teacher, look for these warning signs.
+These will help you to distinguish between normal teenage moodiness and symptoms of teen depression.

 • Persistent sadness or low mood.